 In July 1999 he received an honorary Doctorate of Literature (D.Litt.) from the University of Warwick (and in turn granted doctorates of the Unseen University to Ian Stewart and Jack Cohen, co-authors with him of The Science of Discworld).
 This was the first of a string of honorary doctorates, from the University of Portsmouth (2001), through to the University of South Australia (2014).
 Terry was also an adjunct Professor at Trinity College, Dublin University, and gave several lectures and master classes at the University.

 In 2007 he was diagnosed with Posterior Cortical Atrophy, a rare form of early-onset Alzheimer’s disease.
-Since the diagnosis, he has donated £500,000 to the Alzheimer’s Research Trust, and become something of a figurehead for dementia sufferers.
+Since the diagnosis, he donated £500,000 to the Alzheimer’s Research Trust, and became something of a figurehead for dementia sufferers.
 In 2009 he gave the BBC Richard Dimbleby Lecture on the subject of assisted dying.
 He has appeared in the BBC documentaries “Living with Alzheimer’s” and “Choosing to Die”.